Bhavyansh-Sabharwal/Insurance-Claim-Assistant/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
 3. Set up Firebase configuration
+4. Set up .env file with all necessary API Keys
-4. Start the development server: `npm run dev`
+5. Start the development server: `npm run dev`

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License for broad fair use.